 Fertility hormones: Some acupuncturists advertise their services as a way to "balance" or "fix" hormones implicated in fertility — and, in general, we have reason to believe that acupuncture-induced signals make their way to the brain and affect areas like the hypothalamus (which is at the top of the control center for the production of many fertility hormones).
 Dialing up or down the activity of the hypothalamus can therefore affect levels of hormones like FSH and LH, which are crucial for ovulation (which is crucial for conception!).

-That being said, direct evidence of acupuncture affecting reproductive hormones in people is scant.
+Direct evidence from large-scale studies of acupuncture affecting reproductive hormones in people is scant, probably in no small part because of the logistical and financial challenges of studying personalized treatments in the context of large-scale studies.
 But studies of female rats do find that acupuncture affects almost all reproductive hormones.
 Specifically, one recent study found that acupuncture administered to female rats (we hope they dimmed the lights and played relaxing music for them, as we do for humans!) every three days for a total of 15 days altered almost all reproductive hormones they looked at.
 TBD on how applicable this is to humans, who are a different species and have different treatment regimens.

 Thyroid function: Hormones related to thyroid function may impact fertility outcomes, meaning thyroid function may be an important thing to keep in check for people who are trying to conceive.
 Some reviews have suggested a beneficial impact of acupuncture on thyroid function.
 However, most of the original articles cited are not in English (unsurprisingly, most articles on TCM are written in Chinese) or easily downloadable in the US — so we were unable to evaluate these articles at this time.